RGBT-GroundBench: Visual Grounding Beyond RGB in Complex Real-World Scenarios: Fine-grained Benchmark Results on RGBT-GroundBench

 \subsection{Summary}

-Across all extended evaluations on scene semantics, weather, illumination, object size, and occlusion, we obtain the following consistent observations:

-\begin{itemize} \item \textbf{Environmental difficulty spectra.} The five types of annotations together form meaningful and stable difficulty spectra.
-Challenging conditions such as rural and tunnel scenes, foggy and rainy weather, weak or very weak illumination, small objects, and heavy occlusion all lead to significant performance drops for most methods, whereas structurally simple or well-lit settings are omparatively easier.
-This confirms that the multi-level factors in RGBT-Ground effectively stress different aspects of visual grounding robustness.
+Across all extended evaluations on scene semantics, weather, illumination, object size, and occlusion, we obtain the following consistent observations: The five types of annotations together form meaningful and stable difficulty spectra.
+Challenging conditions such as rural and tunnel scenes, foggy and rainy weather, weak or very weak illumination, small objects, and heavy occlusion all lead to significant performance drops for most methods, whereas structurally simple or well-lit settings are comparatively easier.
+This confirms that the multi-level factors in RGBT-GroundBench effectively stress different aspects of visual grounding robustness.

-\item \textbf{Multi-modal models vs.\ single-modality models.} Multimodal RGB--TIR models consistently outperform RGB-only and TIR-only counterparts across almost all environmental and contextual subsets.
+Multimodal RGB-TIR models consistently outperform RGB-only and TIR-only counterparts across almost all environmental and contextual subsets.
 RGB-only methods are strong in favorable conditions but degrade sharply when visibility is compromised; TIR-only methods are more stable in low-light or adverse weather but lack fine-grained semantics in easy regimes.
-RGB--TIR fusion achieves the best trade-off, demonstrating that thermal information is not only useful in extreme cases (e.g., very low light), but also provides complementary cues in normal settings.
+RGB-TIR fusion achieves the best trade-off, demonstrating that thermal information is not only useful in extreme cases (e.g., very low light), but also provides complementary cues in normal settings.

-\item \textbf{Role of complementary modalities.} The complementary nature of RGB and TIR is particularly crucial under \textbf{low-light}, \textbf{foggy}, \textbf{heavy-occlusion}, and \textbf{small-object} conditions, where appearance cues from a single modality become unreliable or ambiguous.
-In these challenging subsets, RGB--TIR fusion not only improves absolute performance but also reduces the performance gap between easy and hard cases, making RGBT-Ground a suitable testbed for studying when and how additional sensing modalities should be exploited.
+The complementary nature of RGB and TIR is particularly crucial under low-light, foggy, heavy-occlusion, and small-object conditions, where appearance cues from a single modality become unreliable or ambiguous.
+In these challenging subsets, RGB-TIR fusion not only improves absolute performance but also reduces the performance gap between easy and hard cases, making RGBT-GroundBench a suitable testbed for studying when and how additional sensing modalities should be exploited.